 Currently I am also the Ecuador Coastal Correspondent for International Living , but prior to that I worked as a computer/network engineer assigned to support the US Senate.

-I am 58 years old and semi-retired.
+I am 59 years old and semi-retired.
 I was married to my first wife, Carolyn, for just 22 days short of 25 years.
 She died of complications arising from cancer in December of 2008.
-We had two children, a boy and a girl, now adults and married with a child each of their own.
+We had two children, a boy and a girl, now adults and married with children of their own.

-I was pretty much ready to run out the clock on my own, but much to my surprise, I met and fell in love with another wonderful woman, Rita.
+I was pretty much ready to run out the clock by myself, but much to my surprise, I met and fell in love with another wonderful woman, Rita.
 Even more surprising, she decided she would like to marry me.
 Still don’t completely understand that.

 With Carolyn I had travelled to France and Hawaii, and several other states.
 Once Rita and I were together, we indulged in our love of travel to see more of the world.